Boards & Committees

 The Marigold Library System provides leadership and library resource to the interdependent network of its members.
 It is a proactive source of current and historical information on issues and trends, it assumes the responsibility of leadership, and provides the means for sharing material and human resources.

 Marigold consists of individual libraries organized in a network which collectively serves residents of south-central Alberta.
 Each member library has an individual library board made up of community stakeholders.
 Foothills County has one Council member that sits on the Marigold Library Board.

 Millarville Recreation Board

 The Recreation Board provides and manages recreation opportunities for residents within the Hamlet of Millarville and surrounding area.
-One Council member from the MD of Foothills sits on this Board.
+One Council member from Foothills County sits on this Board.

 M.D.
 Cemeteries Committee (Blackie, Cayley, Pine Creek & Davisburg cemeteries)

 North West Foothills Recreation Board